 “We had one response that came in saying that one of the restrooms was out of toilet paper,” said Lattner.
 “Within 10 minutes, the attendant was in there filling it up.
 So it allows us to respond very quickly, and that’s one of the major things that got us on board with this system.”

 Rest Area Feedback

-The driver is notified to give feedback via signage located in each rest area.
+There is a prompt for driver feedback via signage located in each rest area.
 Signage around the grounds and in the buildings invite the rest area visitor to deliver feedback.
 Feedback is via a short survey but always about their experience at the location.
 They do this via their own cell phone using SMS, a phone call, scanning a QR code or going to a specific website.
 Each rest area location has its own code, so the analysis can be site specific.
-Moreover, as each of the locations is managed by a different operating company with separate personnel, the analysis and alert messages are bespoke to them.
+Moreover, the locations management is by a different operating company with separate personnel, they access and receive bespoke analysis and alert messages.

-The actions they take to correct any issue is logged within Opiniator, so the DoT can verify progress on all fixes to make sure the customer feedback process has been closed.
+The actions they take to correct any issue get logged within Opiniator, so the DoT can verify progress on all fixes to make sure the customer feedback process gets completed and on time.
 Florida also links this data to a performance-based contract with each operator.
 This encourages the operator to manage any negative feedback much more thoroughly.

-Opiniator has now been deployed in over 400 rest areas and across 11 states.
+400 rest areas across 11 states now have Opiniator.
 A product sheet on rest area and facility feedback is here.
-The most recent rollout is to the DOT in Wisconsin and is featured in a recent news post – here.
+The most recent rollout is to the DOT in Wisconsin.
+A recent news post about this – here.